Kamirus/purescript-selda/guide/SimpleE2E.md

 Now we will show how to execute queries and perform insert operations using `purescript-selda`.
 We perform these actions in a monad that satisfies three constraints: `MonadAff m, MonadError PGError m, MonadReader PostgreSQL.Connection m`.
-There is a provided shortcut for these classes called `MonadSelda m`.
+There is a provided 'shortcut' for these classes called `MonadSelda m`.

-In the example below, we'll use an incompatible monad stack to show what to do in this situation.
+In the example below, we'll use an incompatible monad stack with the `MonadSelda` constraint to show what to do in this situation.
-Our Reader's context will be a record and for en error type we will use polymorphic variant from [purescript-variant](https://github.com/natefaubion/purescript-variant).
+Our Reader's context will be a record and for an error type we will use a polymorphic variant from [purescript-variant](https://github.com/natefaubion/purescript-variant).

 ```purescript
 type Context =